Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 1. Type "python3 manage.py startapp home" into the terminal
 2. Type "mkdir -p home/templates/home"
     * p = parent
-3. Richt click on the new template and click new file called "index.html" or "x"
+3. Right click on the new template and click new file called "index.html" or "x"
 4. In the template add in the extends base.html python code for example

         {% extends "base.html" %}